Credential Infusion

 metadata:

-name: my-http-service
+name: api.stripe.com

 namespace: codezero